KnowVal: A Knowledge-Augmented and Value-Guided Autonomous Driving System: Experiments

 \subsection{Main Results on Driving Benchmarks}

 \textbf{Open-loop Evaluation on nuScenes.} As reported in~\tabref{tab:comparison_metrics_combined}, \ours~achieves the lowest Collision Rate among all existing methods on nuScenes.
 Although the L2 distance is slightly higher, this primarily indicates deviations from human driving trajectories rather than degraded planning quality.
 In practice, \ours~tends to discover safer or more efficient driving strategies that may not be reflected in human demonstrations.
-These results also confirm that the \ours~ can be seamlessly integrated into existing end-to-end architectures such as GenAD and HENet++, enhancing both safety and generalization.